-14.28.050 Setback Types
+14.28.050 Types of setbacks

-- 1 This is a new section that redefines the types of setbacks the County requires.
+- This is a new section that redefines the types of setbacks the County requires.
 Previously, the reader had to look to the definitions chapter to find the types of setbacks. - 1 Setback measurement instructions below is based on AMC 19.42.130.